Journalite/journalite-article-page/README.md

   - Better status selection with clear visibility explanations
   - Interactive tag preview with hover effects
   - Responsive design for mobile devices
+- **Article Page Redesign**: Completely redesigned the article reading experience:
+  - Removed sidebars for a cleaner, distraction-free reading experience
+  - Added a minimalistic notification bell with SVG icon in the header
+  - Made the Journalite logo a link to the homepage
+  - Added user profile dropdown menu in the top-right corner
+  - Made author names clickable, linking to author profile pages
+  - Improved spacing and typography for better readability
+  - Moved related tags to the bottom of the article
+  - Added proper click-outside behavior for dropdown menus
+  - Fixed navigation links to ensure all sidebar options are still accessible
+  - Improved mobile responsiveness
+- **Copy-paste functionality in editor**: Enhanced the editing experience:
+  - Fixed issues with copy-paste functionality in the article editor
+  - Added support for both regular paste (preserving formatting) and "paste and match style"
+  - Implemented proper handling of the editor content to maintain consistent state
+- **Params handling in Next.js**: Fixed issues with Next.js params:
+  - Properly handled params in dynamic routes without using unstable React.use() with Promise
+  - Fixed "article becomes blank" issue after editing and updating
+  - Added proper type safety for route parameters
 - **Next.js build errors**: Fixed Next.js 15.3.0 build issues:
   - Fixed critical build error in edit-article page by moving viewport configuration to layout files
   - Fixed CSR bailout errors by wrapping useSearchParams() in Suspense boundaries